This article has showed the phenomenon, causes and solutions of the weld line occuring in the prossess of injection molding.

 Materials flow in two or more directions.
-When they join again, the resin temperature drops and they don’t fuse.
+When they join again, the resin temperature drops and they don’t fuse, which results in a weld line.

 - Large flow resistance in sprue, runner and gate